vitessio/website/content/en/docs/15.0/reference/programs/vtctldclient/_index.md

 * [vtctldclient AddCellsAlias](./vtctldclient_addcellsalias/)	 - Defines a group of cells that can be referenced by a single name (the alias).
 * [vtctldclient ApplyRoutingRules](./vtctldclient_applyroutingrules/)	 - Applies the VSchema routing rules.
 * [vtctldclient ApplySchema](./vtctldclient_applyschema/)	 - Applies the schema change to the specified keyspace on every primary, running in parallel on all shards.
 The changes are then propagated to replicas via replication.
-* [vtctldclient ApplyShardRoutingRules](./vtctldclient_applyshardroutingrules/)	 - Applies the provided shard routing rules.
+* [vtctldclient ApplyShardRoutingRules](./vtctldclient_applyshardroutingrules/)	 - Applies VSchema shard routing rules.
 * [vtctldclient ApplyVSchema](./vtctldclient_applyvschema/)	 - Applies the VTGate routing schema to the provided keyspace.
 Shows the result after application.
 * [vtctldclient Backup](./vtctldclient_backup/)	 - Uses the BackupStorage service on the given tablet to create and store a new backup.
 * [vtctldclient BackupShard](./vtctldclient_backupshard/)	 - Finds the most up-to-date REPLICA, RDONLY, or SPARE tablet in the given shard and uses the BackupStorage service on that tablet to create and store a new backup.